-Make this Easter grapevine wreath with a few materials from the garden store.
-We used a hot glue gun to attach moss, lightweight pots, and fresh potted violets to the wreath to create this insanely cute spring wreath.
+Make this spring grapevine wreath with a few materials from the garden store.
+We hot-glued on moss, lightweight pots, and fresh potted violets to create this insanely cute spring wreath.

 Dried Flower Wreath

-We love how versatile this gorgeous DIY Easter wreath is.
-Use dried flowers and hot glue to decorate a plain wood embroidery hoop for your front door—or use different sizes of hoops to create a pretty wall display that's perfect for spring.
-And, since the dried flowers are already preserved, you can use the wreath year-round.
+We love how bright this DIY spring wreath is.
+Hot-glue dried flowers onto a plain wood embroidery hoop for your front door or different sizes of hoops to create a pretty wall display.
+Because the dried flowers are already preserved, you can use the wreath year-round.

 Easter Egg Floral Wreath

 This Easter door decoration has all the right colors for spring, and we’re loving how the pinks and purples pop against the green wreath.
-This wreath from Amazon uses speckled Easter eggs made out of foam, which means the wreath won’t be too heavy to hang on your front door.
+The speckled eggs on this wreath from Amazon are made from foam, keeping the wreath light enough to hang anywhere.

 Easter Basket Decoration

 This Easter basket door decoration is filled with white tulips that will complement any door.
-To make it, choose a basket with a flat side so it will lay flat against your door, then fill with white tulips (placed in lightweight cups of water), grass, and a tiny bird's nest filled with cracked eggshells.
+To make it, choose a basket with a flat side so it will lay flat against your door, then fill with white tulips (placed in floral water tubes), faux grass, and a tiny bird's nest filled with cracked eggshells.
 For a final touch, add a band of ribbon around the bottom of the basket.
 Tie a pretty bow in front and on top of the handle to hang.

 Galvanized Bunny Easter Wreath